MChoc/not-facebook-events/README.md

 Login Page:

-1. The place holder of username field should be changed to "username or email"
+1. (DONE) The place holder of username field should be changed to "username or email"

 Notification:

 1. After successful registration, do we need to display notification message saying 'registration successful'?

 2. Notification message after successfully creating course/seminar, deregister??

+404 Page:

+1. When typing random stuff on url, 404 page wont show up.